 The income of the husband determines MCA rates in marriages taking place before the 5th of December 2005.
 But, the highest earner's income gets used for marriage and civil partnerships after this cut-off date.

-Note: Partners born on or after the 6th of April 1935 may qualify to claim Marriage Tax Allowance instead.
+Note: Partners born on or after the 6th of April 1935 may qualify to claim the Marriage Allowance instead.

 The allowance comes on a pro-rata basis once you marry or register the civil partnership.
 It would be available for the rest of that particular tax year.